 These are the fake jobs that the Freelancer admins are adding every few minutes.

-The purpose of their deception is to make it look as if the website is very popular and highly used.
+Their deception aims to make it look like the website is very popular and highly used.

 The second reason is that people only get a certain number of free bids, after which they need to pay for bids, so fake jobs are listed to soak up bids.